1. Introduction#

 ## # It is scratched.

 By convention, in this book, the textual outputs generated by R itself are always preceded by two hashes.
-This makes copy-pasting all code chunks easier in the case where the diligent readers would like to experiment with them by themselves (which is always highly encouraged).
+This makes copy-pasting all code chunks easier in case we would like to experiment with them (which is always highly encouraged).

-Whenever a call to some function is to be made, the round brackets are
+Whenever a call to a function is to be made, the round brackets are

 Thus, the syntax is: